Hand-Picked Daily GUN DEALS

 It might be easy to overlook, but the grip is critically important on your AR!
 Not just how, but what you grip can mean the difference between a hit and a miss.

-Finding what is best for you isn’t always the easiest thing to do in a market that is saturated to the eyeballs.
+Finding what is best for you isn't always the easiest thing to do in a market that is saturated up to the eyeballs.

 Magpul K2/K2+

-Slightly different than the rest of the line-up, the Magpul K2/K2+ models have a slightly more vertical angle and under swept contour at the top of the grip.
+Slightly different than the rest of the line-up, the Magpul K2/K2+ models have a slightly more vertical angle and under-swept contour at the top of the grip.

 AR-15 Grip Magpul K2+ on a 6.5 Grendel hunting rifle in FDE. (image3)